 To make Gorilla as accessible as possible at any level of budget, use of the Gorilla software is free and we only charge for access to the data collected.
 In this way, anyone can sign up for an account and collaborate with another user - at no cost.
 Students - who typically collect data from only a few participants - can use Gorilla cheaply.
 And researchers - who typically collect more data - pay a bit more for the same service.

 The way we control access to the data collected is via Participant Tokens.
 You need to purchase one Token for each participant you intend to collect data from.
 Rejected participants will not consume tokens, as tokens are only consumed when they enter a Finish Node.
-Find out more in our How To: Participant Tokens document.
+Find out more in our How To: Participants guide and Pricing FAQ documents.

 Note: Gorilla is not a participant recruitment service.
 If you wish to recruit participants through a recruitment service, you must arrange and pay for this through the recruitment service.
 Participant recruitment is a whole separate business to creating easy-to-use tool for experiment design - we leave this to the specialists!
 To find out more, check out our How To: Recruitment Policies Guide.